-As director for The Asia Foundation’s Environment Programs, Kim DeRidder oversees program development and implementation in all Foundation programming related to the environment, including programs addressing climate change, natural resources management, green growth development, and disaster risk management.
-One of the Foundation’s major program area directors, Kim is responsible for the Foundation’s vision and strategic direction on environmental programming, and ensuring best practice and quality assurance in program design and implementation throughout the region.
-He brings diverse experience to the Foundation’s environment program, which is characterized by advancing stakeholder engagement and responsive and transparent governance and on all manner of environment-related issues, together with related institutional development, capacity building, outreach, and regional cooperation.
+Kim DeRidder formerly served as senior director for Environment programs.
+He oversaw program development and implementation in all Foundation programming related to the environment, including programs addressing climate change, natural resources management, green growth development, and disaster risk management.
+One of the Foundation’s major program area directors, Kim was responsible for the Foundation’s vision and strategic direction on environmental programming and ensuring best practices and quality assurance in program design and implementation throughout the region.

-Kim brings 30 years of experience program management and leadership within the region, including nearly five years as the Foundation’s Director of Programs for Laos and Assistant Representative for Thailand from 1991 to 1995.
-During this early phase of his career Kim is credited with pioneering some of the Foundation’s earliest environmental programs, including a natural resources management initiative with the Lao Government in the context of the country’s then newly developing open economy; a civil society advocacy initiative in Thailand that strengthened participation and access in national and local environmental policy and process; and regional environmental cooperation initiatives for the Mekong region.
+Kim DeRidder has more than 30 years of experience in program management and leadership within the region, including nearly five years as the Foundation’s director of Programs for Laos and assistant representative for Thailand from 1991 to 1995.
+During this early phase of his career, Kim is credited with pioneering some of the Foundation’s earliest environmental programs, including a natural resources management initiative with the Lao Government in the context of the country’s then newly developing open economy; a civil society advocacy initiative in Thailand that strengthened participation and access in national and local environmental policy and process; and regional environmental cooperation initiatives for the Mekong region.

 Education: Bachelor’s degree from the University of Tennessee in Interdisciplinary Research, a master’s degree in Public Affairs from the University of Texas, and additional graduate studies in environmental policy from the University of California.